wenzowski/vim-config/README.md

     * `eggsAn|dCheese -> civOr -> eggsOrCheese`
 * [YankRing](http://www.vim.org/scripts/script.php?script_id=1234)
 lets you view and cycle through your previous copy and paste registers on the fly
   * After pasting use `<C-tab>` and `<C-S-tab>` to cycle through previously copied text.
   * In normal mode press `F6` to view previously copied text.
 Select one to paste it.
 * [terryma/vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors) gives you multiple cursor support, similar to Sublime Text.
   * While in normal mode, press `<C-n>` to add a second cursor on the next occurance of the word or symbol under your cursor.
   * Use `<C-v>` to make a vertical selection, then press `<C-n>` to convert the selection into multiple cursors.
 * [editorconfig/editorconfig-vim](https://github.com/editorconfig/editorconfig-vim) teaches vim how to follow the rules defined in `.editorconfig` files in your project, so that you can unify project preferences across multiple editors.
 See the [editorconfig homepage](http://editorconfig.org/) for more information.
 * [projectionist.vim](https://github.com/tpope/vim-projectionist) gives you the ability to jump between related files, such as between a code file and its spec.
   * It also supports adding a `.projections.json` file to your project so you can teach Vim how to find the spec for the current source file.
 See the [README](https://github.com/tpope/vim-projectionist) for more details.
+* [rainbow-parentheses](https://github.com/kien/rainbow_parentheses.vim) highlights nested parentheses, brackets, and curly braces with differing colors so you can match them up more easily.
+  * Use `,rp` to toggle rainbow parenthesis mode in the current file.
+By default it is off.

 ## Window Management
 * [ZoomWin](http://www.vim.org/scripts/script.php?script_id=508) lets you close all other windows with `<C-w>o`.
 You can restore all the closed windows with the same command.
 Useful with `:tabo` to close everything but what you're working on.